MN.IT Services>Telecom Video>FAQ>Running a Video Conference

 Are my video and audio signals secure or encrypted?

-MNET bridges and the majority of installed systems support encryption.
+MN.IT bridges and the majority of installed systems support encryption.
 Once enabled, your audio/visual streams will be encrypted, providing the other participants have enabled encryption on their system as well.
 If you see an on-screen icon of a padlock or skeleton key, encryption is active.
+Some systems may use other on-screen indicators for active encryption; consult the

 • Required: all systems attending must be capable of encryption to connect.